 What are the consequences if you just pay the smaller amount and use your cash elsewhere?
 The simplest way to answer this question is to examine two scenarios.
 (Disclaimer: all numbers are for example only.)

 Scenario 1: When less equals a lot more

 Minimum payments vary by the financial institution that issued your credit card, but typically the minimum payment is tied to your balance.
 Let's say yours is $150.
 This covers the initial cost of interest ($66.63) plus $83.37 that will apply towards the principal. which doesn't feel too bad, especially when you notice that as your balance decreases, so does your minimum payment.
 Cool!

 Scenario 2: Pay more upfront and reap the savings

-Now, consider a slightly different scenario starting with the same numbers, but a more consistent payment:
+Now, consider a slightly different scenario starting with the same numbers, but a more consistent payment.